I will not beat around the bush – São Paulo, Brazil’s Art Hub, was my favorite Brazilian city.

 By the way, you’ll find this kind of practical travel info in my post World’s Most Complete Travel Information – an indispensable globetrotter-classic.

-São Paulo was only one stop of my exciting visit to Brazil’s South.
+São Paulo was only one stop during my exciting visit to Brazil’s South.
 Go to the main post to check out all the other destinations.
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: